nikitakapitan/modelcraft/README.md

   !python modelcraft/distill.py --config config.yaml
   ```

-Done ✅ Your new Finetuned model is automatically pushed to your Hugging Face account 🤗
+Done ✅ Your new model is automatically pushed to your Hugging Face account 🤗

 ## Contributing
 We welcome contributions!
 If you'd like to improve or add features to Model Craft, please feel free to submit a pull request.